clublettreurs/cure-script/config/docs/en/66-hidden-subjects-in-japanese-and-how-to-understand-them.md

 So, what do we think is the subject, the A-car, of this sentence?

-Now, the first thing to do when analyzing a sentence is what I said in my video on sentence analysis *(Lesson 37)*, which is that we need to see where logical clauses end within a sentence.
+Now, the first thing to do when analyzing a sentence is what I said in my video on sentence analysis<sup>[[37]](./37-new-structure-secrets-な-vs-の-なる-たる-adjectives.md)</sup>, which is that we need to see where logical clauses end within a sentence.
 A logical clause which is functioning as a logical clause and not a descriptor or a helper to anything else can only end in two ways, either with a full stop, making it the end of a sentence, or with a conjunction, marking it as the first logical clause within a compound sentence.

 ![](../media/image49.webp)